msmiley/clusterizer/README.md

 Calling `start()` once an Agenda has been defined will always use the agenda, not the sleep period.

+A module can call `setAgenda()` on itself if the db address is fixed or handed in some other way.
+This allows each module to specify its preferred interval.

 ## License

   [MIT](LICENSE)